-The liability is severe as the rip off artist is seldom happy.
+The liability is severe, as the rip-off artist is seldom happy.
 That "fairness meter", even though not being heeded, is working loud and clear.
-You see, they are taking and receiving, but with an unequal amount of giving.
+You see, they are taking and receiving, and doing very little or no giving.
 As kids we learned this behavior as being selfish, the preoccupation with self versus an equal interest in others.